microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 An Azure storage account contains all of your Azure Storage data objects: blobs, file shares, queues, tables, and disks.
 The Storage account created below will be used to store the Azure Function binaries,

-For more information on Azure Storage Accounts, visit their Docs site: [Storage account overview](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
+For more information on Azure Storage Accounts, visit their Docs article: [Storage account overview](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).

 **How to:**